dfinity/motoko/Building.md

 ## Access to `drun`

 The Motoko test suite uses a tool called `drun`, which is an in-process emulator of the Internet Computer.
-This tools is not yet open source, so external contributors cannot run it.
+This tool is not yet open source, so external contributors cannot run it.

 The build system is setup by default to _not_ load the `drun` tool.
 If you have